stefmolin/pre-commit-workshop/README.md

     Note that this will install `pre-commit` as a tool for global use:

     ```shell
+    uv python install  # install the version in .python-version if not already installed
     uv tool install pre-commit --with pre-commit-uv
     ```